grahamnscp/tetris-web/README.md

 # Tetris
 Tetris game written in HTML5 + CSS3 + jQuery.
 This WebApp is a "Responsive Web Design" (RWD) website.

-Cloned to DockeriZe and run in DC/OS from:
+Cloned to DockeriZe and run on Kubernetes from:
 <a href="https://tetris-90067.firebaseapp.com">Play game at tetris-90067.firebaseapp.com</a>

 ## Build Docker image: